active-logic/activelogic-cs/Doc/QuickStart.md

     + @do?[ Reach(target) ];
 ```

-By default an ordered sequence runs until either a failure is encountered, or all tasks have succeeded, thereupon the ordered sequence resets (if you do not wish to reset, use `Seq(repeat: false) + ...`).
+By default an ordered sequence runs each task *once and once only* until either a failure is encountered, or all tasks have succeeded, thereupon the ordered sequence resets (if you do not wish to reset, use `Seq(repeat: false) + ...`).

 Above, the `@do?[ EXP ]` node spans a unique function call.
 You may embed a stateless selector/sequence or indeed any other status expression.